Our promise to you

 - apologise and tell you how we’re putting things right

-- consider changing our processes or providing further staff training to prevent the same problem in the future
+- review our existing processes and provide further staff training if needed to prevent the same issues occurring in the future

 How long do I have to make a complaint?